microsoft/ms-identity-conditional-access-for-compliance/README.md

 This is where the Conditional Access policy maps the authentication context to the GPS location condition.

 1. Sign in to the **Azure portal** as a global administrator, security administrator, or Conditional Access administrator.
-Authentication contexts are managed in the Azure portal under **Azure Active Directory > Security > Conditional Access > Policies**
+Authentication contexts are managed in the Azure portal under **Microsoft Entra ID > Security > Conditional Access > Policies**

 2. Create a new Policy with the settings, under **Users or Workload Identities** select **All Users**